k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ## Table Properties Source Origin

-The Table Properties Panel second tab - Data Source Origin - provides an overview and indicates upon which source data platform tables, this LU table is based and built upon.
+The Table Properties Panel second tab - Data Source Origin - provides an overview and indicates upon which source data platform tables, this LU table is based and built.

 The tab's top header shows when was the last time that the table was updated during the Reconciliation process, and also enables you to execute the  Reconciliation Mismatches Finder on this specific table, as explained above.